 Doctors give allergy shots once or twice a week to start and then at longer intervals (every 2 weeks, then once a month).
 Each shot has a dose of your child's allergy trigger -- like pollen or ragweed -- that gets larger with each shot.
 After 6 to 12 months on this treatment, children shouldn't react as strongly to their trigger.

 Other Ways to Prevent Allergic Asthma

 You can try a few other ways to prevent allergy and asthma symptoms in your child:

 - Dust and vacuum your home often to get rid of dust, pollen, and pet dander.

 - Wash your child's sheets and blankets in hot water at least once a week.

 - Clean up any mold that's collected in damp areas of your home, like the bathroom.

-- If your child is allergic to pollen, keep him indoors with the windows closed on days when the pollen count is high.
+- If your child is allergic to pollen, keep them indoors with the windows closed on days when the pollen count is high.

-- Get him a flu shot at the start of each fall.
+- Get them a flu shot at the start of each fall.